 Four students from California Institute of Technology (Caltech) took home the $100,000 grand prize at the 2019 Data Open Championship, the leading global data science competition for university students.

-The Data Open Championship, sponsored by Citadel LLC and Citadel Securities in partnership with Correlation One, is the largest and most prestigious university-level data science competition in the world.
+The Data Open Championship, sponsored by Citadel and Citadel Securities in partnership with Correlation One, is the largest and most prestigious university-level data science competition in the world.
 Over 6,000 students from five countries participated in this year's competition, which included 24 live regional events, culminating in a global championship event held at the New York Stock Exchange.